-Dr Beata Wojciak-Stothard is a non-clinical Senior Lecturer in Vascular Biology.
-Following completion of her PhD in 1992 at the Jagiellonian University, Cracow, Poland, Dr Wojciak-Stothard enjoyed post-doctoral positions at Glasgow University and University College London.
+Dr Beata Wojciak-Stothard is a Reader in Vascular Biology.
+Following completion of her PhD in 1992 at the Jagiellonian University, Cracow, Poland, Dr Wojciak-Stothard held post-doctoral positions at both Glasgow University and University College London.
 Between 2000 and 2009, she carried out independent research at University College London funded by the British Heart Foundation, holding the positions of British Heart Foundation Intermediate Research Fellow, Senior Research Fellow, and Honorary Lecturer.
 In September 2009, Dr Wojciak-Stothard joined the Department of Experimental Medicine and Toxicology, Imperial College London and is now based in the state-of-the-art laboratories of the ICTEM Building on Imperial College’s Hammersmith Hospital Campus.

-Dr Beata Wojciak-Stothard is an author of 34 research articles, 4 book chapters and 6 review articles.
-Her work has been highly influential in the field: for example, the mean number of citations for her top ten papers is nearly 250.
+Dr Wojciak-Stothard is an author of 66 publications including 4 book chapters and 6 review articles.
+Her work has been highly influential in the field: for example, the mean number of citations for her top ten papers is nearly 400.
 She is a Fellow of the Pulmonary Vascular Research Institute, a member of European Vascular Biology Organization (EVBO) and of the London Vascular Biology Forum Committee.
 Her current studies are funded by the British Heart Foundation and Organ-On-a-Chip UK Network.

-et al., 2016, Endothelium-derived microparticles from chronically thromboembolic pulmonary hypertensive patients facilitate endothelial angiogenesis, Journal of Biomedical Science, Vol:23, ISSN:1021-7770
+et al., 2016, Endothelium-derived microparticles from chronically thromboembolic pulmonary hypertensive patients facilitate endothelial angiogenesis., Journal of Biomedical Science, Vol:23, ISSN:1423-0127

 et al., 2014, Aberrant Chloride Intracellular Channel 4 Expression Contributes to Endothelial Dysfunction in Pulmonary Arterial Hypertension, Circulation, Vol:129, ISSN:0009-7322, Pages:1770-1780